-Favorite The Simpsons CharactersA list of the top ten most popular characters from the Simpsons television series, the longest-running American sitcom and longest-running American animated program of all time.
-For a complete list of Simpsons characters, check out this page .
+Top 10 Best The Simpsons CharactersA list of the top ten most popular characters from The Simpsons television series, the longest-running American sitcom and longest-running American animated program of all time.

-Honestly, Homer's my favorite character.
+Honestly, Homer is my favorite character.
 He's such an idiot, but he's HILARIOUS.
-He's the most stupid character on the show, yet he's so dang loveable for being so funny.
+He's the most stupid character on the show, yet he's so dang lovable for being so funny.
 I love him.
 He's so relatable!
-Remember that episode where he gets in to College and burns his High School Diploma while singing "I am so smart!
-S-M-R-T!"
-While a fire forms around him?
+Remember the episode where he gets into college and burns his high school diploma while singing "I am so smart!
+S-M-R-T!" as a fire forms around him?
 That was so relatable.
 By far my favorite character.

 He's got the skateboard, he's got the 'tude, he's got some of the best catchphrases a '90s kid could ask for.
 But Bart's not just the troublemaker writing chalkboard sentences during detention every day.
-He's a misunderstood pre-teen with more energy and ingenuity than his distracted parents and teachers know what to do with that, plus some questionable punishments tactics from his father, lands in him a lot of trouble that lives at the show's core.
+He's a misunderstood pre-teen with more energy and ingenuity than his distracted parents and teachers know what to do with.
+That, plus some questionable punishment tactics from his father, lands him in a lot of trouble that lives at the show's core.
 Some people might think Bart is overrated, but honestly, they can eat my shorts.

 When The Simpsons first started, Bart was effectively the main character.
-Sure, Homer was the draw to the everyday adult viewer, but it was Bart's adventures that we followed more often than not.
+Sure, Homer was the draw for the everyday adult viewer, but it was Bart's adventures that we followed more often than not.

 During this time, we were treated to a number of hilarious evergreen quotes.
-Whether it's "eat my shorts", "ay caramba" or "don't have a cow, man", there are very few people who would hear those phrases and not associate them to the spiky headed hell-raiser.
+Whether it's "eat my shorts," "ay caramba," or "don't have a cow, man," there are very few people who would hear those phrases and not associate them with the spiky-headed hell-raiser.

 "My cat's breath smells like cat food."

 "Me fail English?
 That's unpossible."